aeronaero/aeron-bep2e/README.md

 `blocksPerReward` - number of blocks required to pass for the reward to accrue
 `rewardPercent` - reward in percent of the staked amount multiplied by 1000

-Sample contract on Binance Smart Chain is deployed here:
+Sample contract on Binance Smart Chain Testnet is deployed here:

 https://explorer.binance.org/smart-testnet/address/0x3b13067E1d4c0664988731Ce096019B6b5052D27/read_contract